torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 and ``age`` of the region.

 Writing ``update_schemes_tried_bytes`` to the relevant ``kdamonds/<N>/state``
-file will only update the ``total_bytes`` file, and will not create the subdirectories.
+file will only update the ``total_bytes`` file, and will analt create the subdirectories.

-The directories will be removed when another special keyword, ``clear_schemes_tried_regions``, is written to the relevant ``kdamonds/<N>/state`` file.
+The directories will be removed when aanalther special keyword, ``clear_schemes_tried_regions``, is written to the relevant ``kdamonds/<N>/state`` file.